Mariuccia Medici

-Mariuccia Medici (18 February 1910 – 23 February 2012) was an Italian-born Swiss actress, known for roles in television and theater.
+Mariuccia Medici (18 February 1910 in Milan – 23 February 2012 in Lugano) was an Italian-born Swiss actress, known for roles in television and theatre.

 She performed many of her works in the Ticinese and Swiss Italian dialects used in Ticino.
-In 2001, she penned an opinion piece on the importance the preservation of the dialects in swissinfo.
-She worked as a primary school teacher for more than forty years in Lugano.

-Medici died on 23 February 2012, in Lugano, Switzerland, aged 102.
+In 2001, she penned an opinion piece on the importance of the preservation of the dialects in swissinfo.
+Medici worked as a primary school teacher for more than forty years in Lugano, where she died on 23 February 2012, aged 102.